freeCodeCamp/guide/src/pages/agile/continuous-integration/index.md

 ### Best Practices

-There are further best practices that make best use of what CI has to offer and the challenges it presents, such as:
+There are further best practices that make the best use of what CI has to offer and the challenges it presents, such as:

-1. Keeping the build fast, so that lots of developer time isn't wasted waiting for a build.
+1. Keep the build fast, so that lots of developer time isn't wasted waiting for a build.

 2. Test the build in a full clone of the production environment.